86th Street station (IRT Broadway–Seventh Avenue Line): Exits

 All fare control areas are on platform level and there are no crossovers or crossunders.
 The centers of the northbound and southbound platforms each have a fare control area with a turnstile bank and token booth, although the northbound token booth is closed to the public.
-The northbound platform's fare control area contains stairs to the northeast and southeast corners of West 86th Street and Broadway, while the southbound platform's fare control area here contains stairs to the southwest and southeast corners of the same intersection.
+The northbound platform's fare control area contains stairs to the northeast and southeast corners of West 86th Street and Broadway, while the southbound platform's fare control area here contains stairs to the northwest and southwest corners of the same intersection.

 The southbound platform has another fare control near the north end.
 A bank of three turnstiles lead to a token booth that is only staffed during rush hours.
 A staircase goes up to an alcove inside 246 West 87th Street, on the southwest corner of West 87th Street and Broadway.